TLDR bio: I solve scientific problems using data, computer programs, and AI.

 - constraining the stress state in Earth’s crust at enigmatic depths by inverting slow-earthquake slip vectors

-- inferring landslide mechanics via microseismic events from machine learning-based automated time series signal detection and association techniques, event location, and source analysis
+- inferring landslide mechanics via microseismic events from machine learning-based automated time series signal detection and association techniques, event locations, and source analysis

 - constraining vertical land motion in coastal Washington via multi-methods interpolation